-Having spent the first part of my life on Indian reservation, I was no stranger to legal battles; land rights, water rights, borders and boundaries (where they begin, where they end, and even, “how high does the sky go?”).
+Having spent the first part of my life on an Indian reservation, I was no stranger to legal battles; land rights, water rights, borders and boundaries (where they begin, where they end, and even, “how high does the sky go?”).
 These early debates whet my appetite to understand and make sense of a legal system that seemed misunderstood and senseless, at best.
 Since Indian reservations were considered sovereign nations, the Constitution and the Bill of Rights were laws that didn’t apply to me.
-I was fascinated by the idea of Founding Fathers—dressed in baggy pantaloons and starchy shirts—etching out the future of a nation with their feather pens.
+I was fascinated by the idea of the Founding Fathers—dressed in baggy pantaloons and starchy shirts—etching out the future of a nation with their feather pens.
 A nation that would surely grow and change and evolve, for better or worse, into something different than it began.

-And change, the nation did.
+And change, that nation did.

 I arrived in New York City in the wake of Barrack Obama’s election to the presidency.
-Hopes ran high, excitement was contagious and, according to the president-elect, change was inevitable.
+Hopes ran high, excitement was contagious, and—according to the president-elect—change was inevitable.

-I wanted to experience that change firsthand.
+I wanted to experience that change first-hand.
 I wanted to be in the middle of the Apple, savoring the smells that wafted down the alleyways, hearing foreign tongues dance through the air.
 I also needed to earn a living.

 One day, while wandering through the jungle of Times Square, I came across Benjamin Sherman, who had a company called Practice Safe Policy.
 Benjamin had married safe sex and politics—two of my favorite topics.
 I couldn’t wait to hit the streets and sell his line of novelty political condoms.
 But, there was paperwork to be done, licenses to be issued, forms to file.
 Once all was in order, I photocopied the regulations defining where and when I could vend political merchandise, packed up my inventory and set up station in Union Square.